العربية :يمكنك قراءة هذا المقال باللغة

 What Is the CELTA Pre-Interview Task?

-The Pre-Interview Task (or PIT, for short) is a series of activities and questions.
-Its aim is to test your language awareness and your ability to simplify complex ideas into easily understandable concepts.
-It also helps Main Course tutors better understand your reason for wanting to become a teacher and to see your attitude towards learning.
+The Pre-Interview Task is a series of activities and questions.
+The aim is to understand your level of language awareness and your ability to simplify complex ideas into easily understandable concepts.
+It also helps tutors better understand your reason for wanting to become a teacher and to understand your attitude.

-You also don’t need to be nervous, It’s only used so the Main Course tutors understand whether you’re ready for the course or not.
+You don’t need to worry, It’s only used so that the tutor understand whether you’re ready for the course or not.

 How Many Parts Are There in the CELTA Course Pre-Interview Task?

-Most of the time, there are 3 parts within the PIT.
-However, those parts might include some smaller exercises.
-For example, International House Cairo tests you on your English awareness, asks about your knowledge on the course and gives you an opportunity to ask questions.
-It also involves a One-to-One interview and the interviewer is usually a CELTA Tutor.
+Most Pre-Interview Tasks comprise of three parts.
+However, those parts might include some shorter exercises.
+For example, International House Cairo includes questions that help us to understand your level of English awareness, your knowledge of the course and gives you an opportunity to ask questions.
+It also involves an interview and the interviewer is always a CELTA Tutor at IH Cairo.

-You have to keep in mind that nobody is expecting you to be an expert at such an early stage in your CELTA journey.
-So don’t stress yourself out and expect perfection, you’ll definitely be learning as you go.
+You need to bear in mind that nobody is expecting you to be an expert at such an early stage in your CELTA journey.
+So don’t stress yourself out and expect perfection; you’ll definitely be learning as you go.

 CELTA Pre-Interview Task Preparation Tips and Answers